abramhindle/ttwl-cli-saveedit/README-saves.md

 # Savegame Info Usage

-The `bl3-save-info` script is extremely simple, and just dumps a bunch of information about the specified savegame to the console.
+The `ttwl-save-info` script is extremely simple, and just dumps a bunch of information about the specified savegame to the console.
 If you specify the `-v`/`--verbose` option, it'll output a bunch more info than it ordinarily would, such as inventory contents and discovered Fast Travel stations:

-    bl3-save-info -v old.sav
+    ttwl-save-info -v old.sav

 Instead of doing a global "verbose" option, you can instead choose to output just some of the extra information: